-Bradley and I visited Jaipur on our way travelling through India in 2018.
-Jaipur is better known as the “Pink City” and is an area exploding with culture, life and people!
+Bradley and I visited Jaipur on our way travelling through India in 2018 and quickly fell in love.

 So, I thought it would be best to write a guide on the best places to visit in Jaipur in one day!

 I will also take you through other elements of visiting Jaipur such as when to go, how to get there, and where to stay, to help make this a little Jaipur travel guide.